 Obsessive-Compulsive Disorder (OCD) is characterized by the presence of obsessions and/or compulsions.
 Obsessions are recurrent and persistent thoughts, urges, or images that are experienced as intrusive and unwanted, whereas compulsions are repetitive behaviour or mental acts that an individual feels driven to perform in response to an obsession or according to rules must be applied rigidly.
 Some other obsessive-compulsive and related disorders are also characterized by preoccupations and by repetitive behaviours or mental acts in response to the preoccupations.
 Other obsessive-compulsive and related disorders are characterized primarily by recurrent body-focused repetitive behaviours (e.g., hair pulling, skin picking) and repeated attempts to decrease or stop the behaviours.

-Signs of obsession include
+Signs of OCD Include

 Repeated unwanted thoughts, fear of contamination, aggressive impulses, persistent sexual thoughts that you might cause other harm, thoughts that you might be harmed.